oceanprotocol/docs/discover/glossary.md

 <summary>Challenge DF</summary>

-When a user submits prediction algorithms to the [Challenge DF program](https://df.oceandao.org/challenges) that accurately estimate the price of Ethereum, then OCEAN rewards are airdropped to that user if win one of the top 3 prizes.
+When a user submits accurate predictions for the price of Ethereum to the [Challenge DF program](https://df.oceandao.org/challenges), then OCEAN rewards are airdropped to that user if win one of the top 3 prizes.
 Since these rewards depend on human intervention to compete in this challenge, these are categorized as [Challenge DF](../rewards/df-intro.md#what-is-challenge-df) rewards.
 OCEAN Data Farming Challenge DF rewards are claimable every Thursday on the [Rewards page](https://df.oceandao.org/rewards).

 </details>